umakantv/prometheus-grafana/README.md

 3. Use the command `docker-compose up -d` to start the container with all the tools.
 Grafana should be available at http://localhost:3030
 The default `username` and `password` both are `admin`.
+Provisioned datasource and dashboard are already added for you but you can add them manually too.
 Follow the steps below to [add Prometheus as a data source](#adding-prometheus-as-data-source) inside Grafana.
 Also follow the steps [to add a nodejs dashboard](#creating-the-dashboard) to Grafana.

 1. Server should be available at http://localhost:3011.
-Use the steps below to use the script to send traffic to the server.
+Follow the steps below to use the script to send traffic to the server.

 ## Manual Setup